ColloKaris/YelpCamp/README.md

 # YelpCamp

 This is a Node.js application built using TypeScript.
 It uses a MongoDB database, EJS for frontend rendering, implements user authorization, and authentication using sessions, and has full CRUD capabilities across all assets in the application.

-A key objective of the application was to use TypeScript and the official MongoDB Node.js driver, rather than using an ORM such as Mongoose, while implementing a RESTful architecture with authentication and authorization.
+It also uses Cloudinary for media managment of images used in the application.
+Mapbox is used to create maps and enable forward geocoding.

-The goal was to create a Node.js application that works just like YelpCamp.
+The goal of this project was to create a Node.js application that works just like YelpCamp.

 ## How to run the application: